Practicum-Group-111/Group-Project/README.md

-# Group-Project
+# Group Project
-Repo for the Group Projected To Be Submitted for the Practicum-1 course.
+Repo for the Group Projected To Be Submitted for the Practicum-1(CSL306) course.

 Group Number: 111